tarantool/tarantool/doc/sphinx/book/connectors/__c.rst

     int tnt_connect(struct tnt_stream \*s)

-The connect might fail for a variety of reasons, such as: the server is not running, or the URI contains an invalid password.
+The connection might fail for a variety of reasons, such as: the server is not running, or the URI contains an invalid password.
 If the connect fails, the return value will be -1.